sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

    "destination" in the face of trade-offs and restrictions.
 6. <a name="footnote_6"></a>There are plenty of examples of single "killer" apps acting as on-ramp for users on a chain:
   Stepn for Solana, Sweatcoin on ???, chain for chain (to an extent), etc
+7. <a name="footnote_7"></a>It is worth re-stating here the difference between invention and innovation.
+Something I have covered in my [investment-related blog posts][21].
+8. <a name="footnote_8"></a>It is important stress the word "economically" in this context.
+Chains introducing new smart contract languages will need to invest a lot of time and effort to educate developers on the new language.
+This inevitably translates into a lot of community marketing and development effort (articles, hackathons, grants).
+This is a game for deep-pocketed chain teams.